Discovering Rural Morocco near Baumalne Dades

 Trekking Guide in Dades Valley

-There is probably abundace of guides, but I always recommend people that I personally met and the tours that I attend.
-I was guided by Ilias, Berber local guide, specialised in mountain trekking in Boulmalne Dades region who knows literally every stone in the canyon.
+There is probably abundance of guides, but I always recommend people that I personally met and the tours that I attend.
+I was guided by Ilias, Berber local guide and owner of Berbernomadtrekking, specialised in mountain trekking in Boulmalne Dades region who knows literally every stone in the canyon.
 Ilias took over all organisation since my arrival to Boumalne Dades and made sure my stay was basically perfect if i forget the fact I had to wait for him two hours in Boumalne city because he was late without notice.
 I enjoyed warm berber hospitality through out my short stay, he made sure I was safe in the canyon, carried my heavy camera and other stuff we packed for the canyon trek.
 I learned about the history of the Dades region, the berber lifestyle, the culture and was fed with home cooked tagines that could not compare to any restaurant tagine I tried before.